- Important: Reference Note Divisions & Preference Sets – Read First!

 Renumbering a Reference Note with an assigned division

-- Cancel: Cancel and re-enter a number that is not in use.
+- Click Cancel and give the RefNote a number that is not already in use

 Renumbering Multiple Reference Notes

-The Reference Notes Schedule includes an option to renumber your Reference Notes – usually when you want to restart the numbering of new Notes from the beginning after you've deleted a number of Reference Notes.
+The Reference Notes Schedule dialog box includes an option to renumber your Reference Notes – usually when you want to restart the numbering of new Reference Notes from the beginning after you've deleted a number of Reference Notes.

 To renumber your notes in this way, check the Renumber box when placing a Reference Notes Schedule.